Ritam0/Task-Manager/README.md

-# Task Manager ✏️
+# Task /Event Manager ✏️

-A Calander Which Manages Your Task Properly
+A Calander Which Manages Your Task and Events Properly

 Link - https://task-manager-ritam.vercel.app/